AWS FSx for Lustre

 • provides read-after-write consistency and supports file locking.

-• is compatible with the most popular Linux-based AMIs, including Amazon Linux, Amazon Linux 2, Red Hat Enterprise Linux (RHEL), CentOS, SUSE Linux and Ubuntu.
+• is compatible with the most popular Linux-based AMIs, including Amazon Linux, Amazon Linux 2, Amazon Linux 2023, Red Hat Enterprise Linux (RHEL), CentOS, SUSE Linux, and Ubuntu.

-• is accessible from compute workloads running on EC2 instances and containers running on EKS.
+• is accessible from compute workloads running on EC2 instances and containers running on Amazon EKS, and from on-premises servers.

-• is ideal for use cases where speed matters, such as machine learning, high-performance computing (HPC), video processing, financial modelling, genome sequencing, and electronic design automation (EDA)
+• is ideal for use cases where speed matters, such as machine learning, high-performance computing (HPC), video processing, financial modelling, genome sequencing, electronic design automation (EDA), and AI/ML training workloads.

 FSx for Lustre Deployment Options